Welcome to the Advanced R3 workshop!

 Largely from desire for more effective and actual collaboration

-From searching PubMed Central for all articles with search term: “(ipynb OR jupyter OR ipython) AND github”
+From searching PubMed Central for all articles with search term: “(ipynb OR jupyter OR ipython) AND github”.
+From Samuel and Mietchen (2024).

 Researchers don’t know how to collaborate effectively